veeso-dev/blog.veeso.dev/blog/post-50/index-en.md

 date: '2025-12-06 13:05:00'
 slug: 'should-we-get-rid-of-clippy-manual-try-fold'
 title: 'Should we get rid of clippy::manual_try_fold?'
-subtitle: 'A discussion on the most dangerous lint in Clippy'
+description: 'A discussion on the most dangerous lint in Clippy'
 author: 'veeso'
-featuredImage: ./featured.jpeg
+featured_image: featured.jpeg
 tag: rust
+reading_time: '7'
 ---

 > This is the 50th blog post on this blog! 🎉 Thank you everyone for reading my blog in the past 3 years!